 Flavor vendors like PF LLC, work hard to improve the palatability of medicines and supplements.
 However, because animals cannot talk and provide feedback, we must develop other methods of measuring the palatability of a substance.

-To do this, we engage in lengthy studies utilizing various combinations of flavors for pet medicine or food with different edibles to see how animals react.
+To do this, we engage in lengthy studies utilizing various combinations of flavors for pet medicine with different edibles to see how animals react.
 Although there are many ways to test for palatability, the classic method is quite simple: two dishes are placed in front of the animal.
 One contains a substance with a known palatability score, and the other is the test edible.
 We watch to see which bowl the animal chooses.
+In other methods, pets are offered flavor bases and are observed for voluntary consumption.

-In addition, we keep track of the rate of consumption, the amount of consumption, and just how eagerly (or not) the animal approaches the proffered edible.
-By keeping track of these, and other factors, flavor concentrate manufacturers can establish a pretty good idea of the palatability of a given substance.
+For all of these methods, we keep track of the consumption rate, the amount of consumption, and how eagerly the animal approaches the proffered edible.
+By keeping track of these, and other factors, flavor concentrate manufacturers can establish a good idea of the palatability of a given substance.

 In addition to environmental factors such as temperature, noise, and other elements in the testing room, we consider the animal itself.
 Animals that are sickly or do not feel well may not show much enthusiasm for even the best chewable tablet or other edible.
-Pet medicine palatability can be difficult to determine unless you know the animal you are using as a test subject is in good health and feels fine.
+Pet medicine palatability can only be difficult to determine unless you know the animal you use as a test subject is in good health and feels fine.

 Finally, we consider the age of the test animal.
 Older animals simply don't have the same appetite that younger ones do.
 Using animals of different ages in palatability testing can lead to inaccurate results.

 Many factors must be controlled to determine how palatable a medicine or supplement is.
 At PF LLC, we work hard to get everything right, so we have an accurate measure of how effective our flavor for pet medicine is..